ofiwg/libfabric/man/fi_mr.3.md

 key to the peer.
 If FI_MR_RAW mode has been set, the key must be retrieved using the fi_mr_raw_attr function.

-FI_RAW_MR allows support for providers that require more than 8-bytes for their protection keys or need additional setup before a key can be used for transfers.
+FI_MR_RAW allows support for providers that require more than 8-bytes for their protection keys or need additional setup before a key can be used for transfers.
 After a raw key has been retrieved, it must be exchanged with the remote peer.
 The peer must use fi_mr_map_raw to convert